 Pros and Cons of Attending Business School

-Read the pros and cons of business school and learn what business school degree programs are best.
+Read the pros and cons of attending business school and learn what business school degree programs are best.

 As a college student choosing a major, if I had a nickel for every time someone told me that a business school degree was the practical choice—the degree “you can do anything with”—I might have been able to pay my tuition without a college loan.
 It’s one of those often repeated beliefs that, in my opinion, raise some serious doubts about the so-called wisdom of crowds.
+So, what are the pros and cons of attending business school?
+Is getting an education worth it?

 If you’re going to come out of business school with a degree that really means something, you need to be realistic.
 Consider the following reasons not to buy into the business school hype: